Breast Cancer Research: The Breakthroughs of Today for Those Diagnosed Tomorrow

-After seven and half years of follow up, the trial concluded that hormone treatment, alone, was as effective in providing distant recurrence and overall survival as the patients that received hormone therapy plus chemotherapy.
+After seven and a half years of follow up, the trial concluded that hormone treatment, alone, was as effective in providing distant recurrence and overall survival as the patients that received hormone therapy plus chemotherapy.

-This is a breakthrough in breast cancer research, because withholding or postponing the effects of chemotherapy treatment can improve a woman’s treatment plan, quality of life and spirit.
+This is a breakthrough in breast cancer research because withholding or postponing the effects of chemotherapy treatment can improve a woman’s treatment plan, quality of life and spirit.
 The Breast Cancer Research Foundation continues to focus efforts on improving outcomes and advancements in personalized therapy.
-While there currently is no cure to this disease, the results of this research trial will provide hope to many women diagnosed in the future.
+While there currently is no cure for this disease, the results of this research trial will provide hope to many women diagnosed in the future.

 **Content updated May 7, 2021